SciDAS/gpn-workshop/README.md

  - [Fast Data Transfer(FDT)](http://monalisa.cern.ch/FDT/)
  - Local transfers(to/from the user's local machine)

 The steps to pull the RNA sequences are essentially the same as in *1b* once the SRA Tools container is deployed.
-To deploy an instance of DTP-Personal, clone the [repository](https://github.com/SciDAS/dtp-personal) and follow the [documentation](https://github.com/SciDAS/dtp-personal/blob/master/README.md).
+To deploy an instance of DTP-Personal, clone the [repository](https://github.com/SciDAS/dtp-personal) and follow the instructions above.

+Interact with the running DTP:

+`./interact dtp-<YOUR_NAME>`

+Choose 2 to enter the sra-tools container.

+The steps to pull the RNA sequences are essentially the same as in *1b* once the SRA Tools container is accessed.

 ## 4. Configure/Deploy GEMmaker